Keyboard Playing’s Technological StackHope you don’t get a jolt from the static…

 Features is not all, you have to think of the non-functional constraints.

-Since I babble about sustainable digital and ecodesign, I also wished to use the occasion to apply this to my dev and demonstrate how just a bit of thought can have an impact while remaining usable.
+Since I babble about sustainable IT and ecodesign, I also wished to use the occasion to apply this to my dev and demonstrate how just a bit of thought can have an impact while remaining usable.

 I talked about habits.
 If I had asked anyone on the base of the functional requirements, I’d probably have heard, “Get yourself a WordPress!”
 The thing is, with (most) CMS, the page is computed each time a reader accesses it, while there’s very little chance it has changed since it was last accessed.
 That’s why I’d rather deploy static content if possible.